donate

 A paid overnight supervisor arrives at the meeting place at 8:45 pm.
 Adults who need shelter for the night gather there between 8:45 and 9 pm.
 They walk with the supervisor or are driven to the hosting location.
 At 6 am the next morning they return to the meeting place.

-The Emergency Shelter Partnership is a registered 501(c)3 organization in Northern Westchester County, NY which provides short-term, emergency shelter for those who need shelter during the coldest five months of the winter.
+The Emergency Shelter Partnership is a registered 501(c)3 organization (EIN # 45-4063922) in Northern Westchester County, NY which provides short-term, emergency shelter for those who need shelter during the coldest five months of the winter.

 We are a coalition of interfaith congregations that operate in two separate, but similar areas.
 Our East area covers Armonk, Bedford, Chappaqua, Katonah and Mt.
 Kisco; our West area covers Briarcliff, Croton, Ossining, Sleepy Hollow and Tarrytown.
 We provide overnight shelter and warm nutritious meals to homeless adults during the coldest months of the year.
 We are joined in this effort by community organizations that provide a variety of support services to shelter participants.